- Actor Allusion: Eva Gabor is from Hungary, which happens to be the country Bianca represents at the Rescue Aid Society.

-- The producers intended for the popular 1970s brother-and-sister pop duo "Carpenters" to do the movie's music, but scheduling conflicts forced them to reluctantly decline.
+- The producers intended for the popular 1970s pop duo Carpenters to do the movie's music, but scheduling conflicts forced them to reluctantly decline.
 Having to turn it down was especially hard for Karen Carpenter to do, as she was a big fan of Disney.

-- Madame Medusa's swampmobile appears to be powered by a jet engine.
+- Madame Medusa's jet ski, or "swampmobile", appears to be powered by a jet engine.
 This is evidenced by the jet engine-like rear exhaust and the distinctive jet noises the vehicle makes.
 However, in a later scene in the film, a normal four-stroke engine is shown to lurk under the hood at the front.

-- Joe Flynn died mysteriously in 1974, three years before this film was released.
-The voicework for the film was done at about 1973.
+- Joe Flynn died unexpectedly in 1974, three years before this film was released.
+The voicework for the film was done around 1973.